uber/neuropod/docs/index.md

-# Neuropods
+# Neuropod

-## What is Neuropods?
+## What is Neuropod?

-Neuropods is a library that provides a uniform interface to run deep learning models from multiple frameworks in C++ and Python.
+Neuropod is a library that provides a uniform interface to run deep learning models from multiple frameworks in C++ and Python.

 It currently supports TensorFlow, PyTorch, TorchScript, and Keras.

-## Why use Neuropods?
+## Why use Neuropod?

 #### Run models from any supported framework using one API